AnthonyPoullain/react-quick-modal/README.md

 - Type: `string | JSX.Element | ReactNode`
 - Required: `false`

 The title of the modal.
+Can be a string, or an HTML element/React component for more customization.

 ### buttons

 - Type: `[]` | [`ButtonProperties[]`](#button-properties) | `JSX.Element` | `ReactNode`
 - Required: `false`

 An array of [Button properties](#button-properties) that will be displayed as buttons in the modal.
-Maximum of 2 buttons by default.
-If more are needed, you can pass in custom HTML.
+You can also pass in custom HTML/React components.
+By default, an 'Ok' button will be displayed if this property is left `undefined`.
+If you want no buttons, pass in an empty array `[]`.

 ### width